Portland Attorney Brian Wheeler Affordable Bankruptcy

 If you are thinking about filing a chapter 7 or chapter 13 bankruptcy in Oregon it is a good idea to not do any of these things until you talk with your lawyer.
-It looks like there are a lot of “don’ts” here, but talking to your lawyer prior to taking any action regarding these matters can avoid a lot of headaches for you later.
+It looks like there are a lot of “don’ts” here, but talking to your lawyer prior to taking any action regarding these matters can avoid potential headaches for you later.
 Do not hesitate to ask questions.
-You are paying a fee for one reason--advice.
+You are paying a fee for one reason–advice.

 Don’t sell, give away or transfer ownership of anything prior to filing your bankruptcy case without first discussing it with your lawyer.